 Power Automate is Microsoft's end-to-end process automation platform, part of the Power Platform family.
 It lets you build cloud flows (digital process automation) to connect apps and services, desktop flows (robotic process automation) to automate legacy systems and Windows desktop tasks, and use AI-powered features like Copilot to create automations using natural language.
 With 1,400+ prebuilt connectors and native integrations across Microsoft 365, it's designed for enterprise-scale automation with built-in governance, security, and process mining capabilities.
 While powerful within the Microsoft ecosystem, its complexity and enterprise-focused design can make it feel heavy compared to more modern, lightweight automation tools.

-✅ Seamless Microsoft 365 integration — automating workflows across Excel, SharePoint, Outlook, Teams, and other Microsoft apps is effortless and built right into the apps.
+Seamless Microsoft 365 integration — automating workflows across Excel, SharePoint, Outlook, Teams, and other Microsoft apps is effortless and built right into the apps.
+(But if you aren't in the Microsoft ecosystem, this product is not for you!)

-❌ Unintuitive interface — users often find the design clunky and sluggish compared to more modern automation tools, with a steep learning curve for non-technical users.
+Somewhat unintuitive interface — some people find the design clunky and sluggish compared to more modern automation tools, with a steep learning curve for non-technical users.

 Free tier: No standalone free plan, though limited Power Automate capabilities may be included with certain Microsoft 365 subscriptions.
 A 30-day free trial of premium features is available.